Fahd011/ByteCorp-project3/frontend/README.md

-# ByteCorp Frontend
+# Sagiliti Frontend

-A React TypeScript frontend for the ByteCorp job management system.
+A React TypeScript frontend for the Sagiliti job management system.

 ## Features